jthurteau/wrest/README.md

 SAF provides wrapper funcionality for:

-- Some of PHP's native function shortcomings, e.g. Array functions
 - Framework agnostic and chainable application kickstarting
-- Debugging
+- Debugging and Insulation
 - Hooks for RESTFUL API development and consumption
+- Some of PHP's native function shortcomings, e.g. Array functions

 SAF introduces no global scope pollution and aims to provide mechanims to allow the transition from reliance of such practices.
 While it allows complete flexibility in coding practices, the recommended mechanism for "kickstart" is as follows:

-SAF is not an application framework, though it can perform that role or work in tandem with one or more frameworks.
-Rather than focusing on monolithic application design, SAF adopts a middleware/pipeline approach.
-The traditional monolithic approach can be supported, but shoe horns many of the following mechanism into a very specific mode of operation.
+Encapsulate entry into the "application" as a "transaction".
+The web server hands off the transaction to a "gateway script", which identifies what to execute and provides a baseline response if the application fails.

+Most frameworks provide a "bootstrap" process that may include some functions of the gateway, and fill a similar role in executive function.
+Since SAF is framework agnostic, it provides an optional intermediary "kickstart" process.
+It is designed to be flexible such that SAF can manage the entire gateway-to-bootstrap process, or negotiate any portions of it.

+## Core Concepts ##

-SAF works with a software "project", a bundle of one or more units of code.
-These might be defined as applications, modules, or some other core functionality.
+SAF works with a software "project", a bundle of one or more units of code that can be compined in different ways to create one or more applications.
 The project is leveraged through "transactions" to make the code useful work.

-Every transaction enters through a "gateway script" regardless of the PHP_SAPI (e.g. a request coming in from the web server, or a commandline interaction).
+Every transaction enters through a "gateway script" regardless of the PHP_SAPI (e.g. a request coming in through a web server, or a commandline interaction).
 For web based PHP transactions the gateway is a PHP file in a public path on the server.

+SAF supports single gateway models (e.g. using URL Rewrites to tunnel all requests through one gateway), and multi-gateway models (e.g. using Multiviews to negotiate the mixture of static and dynamic content).

+A strong gateway completely encapulates the server environment from the application it delegates to, and traps any application errors.
+SAF provides many optional components towards these goals.
+These insulating tools have a wide variety of appliations, from testing to cloud deployment.

+Using "rooting" as Configuration Providers is one way SAF can helps insulate the application from environment.
+Through the kickstart process, relevant environment details are captured and passed on in towards building the application's "container" or "configuration"

+SAF's flexible "tethering" method for routing from the gateway to any bootstrapping that needs to happen keeps the global scope clean and allows multiple applications leveraging different frameworks to dispatch each other over the course of a single transaction.

+## Gateways, Kickstart, Bootstrapping ##

 In trivial cases, the gateway script may perform all of the following functions of kickstart, but most often it will minimally delegate to another script outside of the server's public path.